 It’s important for us to know about addictive social media features.
 We should use them carefully.
 Setting limits for ourselves can help maintain a healthy relationship with these platforms.

 Even though social media has many benefits, finding a good balance is key.
-We should also enjoy offline life, real interactions, and take care of our mental health.
+We should also enjoy offline life, real interactions, and take care of our mental health while promoting positive online behavior.

 The addictive features of social media and the strategies used by platforms are hard to ignore.
 Yet, it’s vital to think critically about social media addiction claims.
 We should understand the issue’s complexity.

 By promoting awareness, balance, and responsible use, we can approach social media more thoughtfully.
-This helps us look after our mental health better.
+This helps us look after our mental health better, especially in the context of social media violence.

 Cultural Differences in Perception